-A profile of research degree students at TUS is provided in Figure 11.1 to Figure 11.3.
-TUS has 351 research degree students registered in the 2022-23 Academic Year.
-The number of students registered on a Level 10 Doctoral Degree has increased for the last 4 academic years, and in the 2022-23 academic year, surpasses those registered on Level 9 Research Masters for the first time (Figure 11.1), There is a consistent gender balance in both Level 9 and Level 10 for the four academic years from 2019-20 (Figure 11.2).
-A profile of student registrations at Level 9 and Level 10 across the broad ISCED codes is provided in Figure 11.3, and a balance of registrations across the ISCED categories is evident, with highest numbers registered in Engineering, Manufacturing and Construction (20.8%), Information and Communication Technologies (17.38%).
+A profile of research degree students at TUS is provided in Figure 9.1 to Figure 9.3.
+TUS has 355 research degree students registered in the 2023-24 Academic Year.
+The number of students registered on a Level 10 Doctoral Degree has increased for the last 4 academic years, and in the 2023-24 academic year, has surpassed those registered on Level 9 Research Masters (Figure 9.1).
+There is a consistent gender balance in both Level 9 and Level 10 for the four academic years from 2020-21 (Figure 9.2).
+A profile of student registrations at Level 9 and Level 10 across the broad ISCED codes is provided in Figure 9.3, and a balance of registrations across the ISCED categories is evident, with highest numbers registered in Engineering, Manufacturing and Construction (26.76%), Information and Communication Technologies (15.77%).

-Figure 11.1.
+Figure 9.1.
 Research Student Trends at TUS (Level 9 and Level 10)

-Figure 11.2.
+Figure 9.2.
 Research Trends by Gender

-Figure 11.3.
+Figure 9.3.
 Research Student Registration Per Broad ISCED Code 2022-23 Academic Year

-TUS is also participating in the Horizon 2020 RUN-EU PLUS project which supports RUN-EU development goals by focusing on the strengthening of regional business and society partnerships in research and innovation across our RUN network.
+TUS is also participated in the Horizon 2020 RUN-EU PLUS project which supports RUN-EU development goals by focusing on the strengthening of regional business and society partnerships in research and innovation across our RUN network.
 PLUS stands for 'Professional Research Programmes for Business and Society'.
-RUN-EU PLUS is developing professional practice-based research master's and doctoral programmes for business and society.

-Participation in the RUN-EU PLUS Project has facilitated the collaborative transnational research degree provision and enabled the development of collaborative programmes involving TUS and other RUN-EU partners (Table 11.1 and Figure 11.4).
+Participation in the RUN-EU PLUS Project has facil itated the collaborative transnational research degree provision and enabled the development of collaborative, professional practice-based, research master's programmes and PhD programmes involving TUS and other RUN-EU partners.
+A summary of noteworthyfeatures of the programmes is provided in Table 9.1.

-Table 11.1.
+Table 9.1.
 Noteworthy Features of RUN-EU PLUS Research Degree Programmes

-NOTEWORTHY FEATURES OF RUN-EU PLUS PROGRAMMES
+NOTEWORTHY FEATURES OF THE RUN-EU PLUS PROGRAMMES